List of Hollyoaks characters introduced in 2011: Dirk Savage

 Dirk also has more tragedy when Dr. S'avage dies seven months after the death of his son Will, killed by the Gloved Hand Killer.
 He was devastated, as he never the chance to forgive him after their argument.
 His storylines included getting mugged by Robbie Roscoe (Charlie Wernham), having a serious relationship with Cindy and being an adoptive Father to Hilton, whose real father is Dr. Paul Browning (Joseph Thompson).
 Dirk later discovers that Cindy was married to Mac Nightingale (David Easter) in secret, causing him to divorce her, and discovers she had a son with Mac.
 However, he forgives her after he discovers that it was her father Gordon Cunningham (Bernard Latham) who arranged the marriage with Mac.
 Dirk later supports Cindy when his stepson Alfie Nightingale (Richard Linnell) has cancer.
-Dirk later accepts Cindy's proposal, and decides to get remarried again following her divorce with her husband Mac.
+Dirk later accepts Cindy's proposal and decides to get remarried again following her divorce with her husband Mac.

-When his nephew Nick Savage (Ben-Ryan Davies) raped Ellie Nightingale (Sophie Porley), he did not believe it as he supports Nick the way he support his nephew Dennis when he had lost his wife Leanne four years ago.
+When his nephew Nick Savage (Ben-Ryan Davies) raped Ellie Nightingale (Sophie Porley), he did not believe it as he supports Nick the way he supported his nephew Dennis when he had lost his wife Leanne four years ago.
 Dirk and Milo Entwistle (Nathan Morris) began fighting on the night of Cindy's daughter, Holly Cunningham's (Amanda Clapham) disastrous wedding to Damon Kinsella (Jacob Roberts), when it was revealed Cindy and Damon had sex and that Milo had been blackmailing Cindy about it.
 Dirk died when Milo pushed him into a swimming pool and electrocuted him.